Connect your GCP accounts to Microsoft Defender for Cloud

 Step 2.
 Enable GCP Security Command Center API

-- From Google's Cloud Console API Library, select each project in the organization you want to connect to Azure Security Center.
+- From Google's Cloud Console API Library, select each project in the organization you want to connect to Microsoft Defender for Cloud.

 - In the API Library, find and select Security Command Center API.